ricemiller/techtrainee/_posts/2016-11-01-Minotaur-WriteUp.md

 #### __Note:__
 From here on, I used a __reverse TCP connection__ to the terminal, as the web shell was a bit uncomfortable.
 Moreover, __the web shell does not keep context between commands__, so changing directories and other actions were not possible.

-### First flag!
+### First flag
 An easy flag found on the root of the web application.
-I happened to come across it just by jumping folders back and forth.
+I happened to come across it just by jumping directories back and forth.

 {% include image.html
             img="images/minotaur/minotaur16.png"